couchbase/couchnode/README.md

 gerrit server.
 For more details see [CONTRIBUTING.md](https://github.com/couchbase/couchnode/blob/master/CONTRIBUTING.md).

+To build the client, follow the steps outlined on the [BUILDING page](https://github.com/couchbase/couchnode/blob/main/BUILDING.md)

 To execute our test suite, run `make test` from the root directory.

 To execute our code coverage, run `make cover` from the root directory.